frctl/fractal-docs/docs/guide/core-concepts/context-data.md

 // member-list.config.js
 "use strict";

-const request = require("request-promise-native"); // require the request-promise module
+const request = require("request-promise-native"); // require the request-promise-native module

 // make the request to the API, returns a Promise const response = request({